Go to JKU Homepage

 Curriculum Vitae

-Full professor for Computing Technologies, Department of Computer Science, Johannes Kepler University Linz, Austria
+Full professor and head of the department for Quantum Information and Computation at Johannes Kepler University Linz, Austria

 Associate professor (tenured) for quantum computing, Department of Computer Science, Johannes Kepler University Linz, Austria